Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

 07:00 Breakfast

-15:00 Exploring places related to Takashi Yanase (For details, see the link below)
+15:00 Exploration of places related to Takashi Yanase (for details, from the link below)

 Kami City Takashi Yanase Memorial Hall